dragneel30/emapta-codechallenge/README.md

 *moment* - Mainly for datetime related operations.
 I use this instead of native Date because I am comfortable with it.

+I did not use context or redux or any state management library as there is no use case for this project.

 other libraries in package.json are dependencies.